fatemeh-saf/Palindrome-Finder/README.md

 # Palindrome-Finder
-Repo of code to get a string from the user and print all palindromic substrings along with their starting position and length, sorted by their length
+Repo of code to find and print all palindromic substrings in the given string along with their starting position and length, sorted by their length

 # User Instruction:
-  -run the Main.java class and type string to find it's palindrome substrings in the console and hit enter
+  -run the Main.java class.
+Type string in the console and hit enter to find it's palindrome substrings

 # Assumptions:
    -String is all capital letters with no punctuations